 • To save time, Unit 1.1 can be implemented as pre-class homework whereby students come to class with a labeled diagram that can be subsequently modified during the class meeting.
 Some instructors may choose to assign the hydrologic cycle diagram for homework at the same time that they assign the Unit 1.2 preparation exercise.

-• The class period that you assign the Unit 1.1 prep exercise, if you have students with mostly urban experiences, you may want to quickly walk them through the diagram when you give the assignment.
+• For the class period that you assign the Unit 1.1 prep exercise, if you have students with mostly urban experiences, you may want to quickly walk them through the diagram when you give the assignment.
 Students who have rarely seen an agricultural field may not recognize everything in the picture.

 • Forming jigsaw groups can be chaotic in large classes.
 Expect it to take some class time, unless you pre-assign jigsaw groups.
-(For example, you could have students break into groups of 6 during the previous class meeting.
+(For example, you could have students break into groups of six during the previous class meeting.
 Then, each group of students gets a SNOTEL handout, a reflection GPS handout, etc., and they assign themselves a method.
 The next class meeting, they know who is in their group because they chose last time.)

 • Have a plan for students who missed the previous class meeting and do not have an assigned technique.
-One potential solution to this problem is to assign the techniques 2 class meetings before they will be used, then if any students were absent, hopefully they will be present during the next class meeting and have the opportunity to receive a technique to prepare.
+One potential solution to this problem is to assign the techniques two class meetings before they will be used; then if any students were absent, hopefully they will be present during the next class meeting and have the opportunity to receive a technique to prepare.
 Referring students to the "Student Materials" page at the onset of the module may also be useful because absent students can access materials if they miss a class meeting.

 • Students may need additional help answering some questions about the technique/method that they were assigned.
 The most common problematic questions during testing were as follows: